FOREX-Dollar handles Fed with poise; kiwi ruffled by RBNZ

 * RBNZ opens door to rate cut, sends kiwi diving

-which flung open the doors to a cut in rates and clipped the
+flung open the doors to a cut in rates and clipped the kiwi in

 The Fed kept interest rates unchanged as expected and said